 The fair values of the Trust's construction funds in escrow, accounts receivable, cash and cash equivalents, accounts payable and accrued liabilities and distributions payable approximate their carrying amounts due to the relatively short periods to maturity of these financial instruments.
 The fair value of the long-term receivable included in other assets approximates its carrying amount as the receivable bears interest at rates comparable to current market rates.
 The fair value of the other receivable associated with proceeds from a 2018 property disposal approximates its carrying amount as the amount is revalued at each reporting period.
 The fair values of the unsecured debentures are determined using quoted market prices.
 The fair values of the term loans approximate their carrying amounts as the term loans bear interest at rates comparable to the current market rates.
-The fair values of the cross currency interest rate swaps and foreign exchange collars are determined using market inputs quoted by their counterparties.
+The fair values of the construction are determined using market inputs quoted by their counterparties.
 The fair value of the foreign exchange forward contracts approximate their carrying values as the asset or liability is revalued at the reporting date.

 The Trust periodically purchases foreign exchange collars and forward contracts to hedge specific anticipated foreign currency transactions and to mitigate its foreign exchange exposure on its net cash flows.
 At December 31, 2020, the Trust did not have any outstanding foreign exchange forward contracts (2019 - seven contracts outstanding).
 For the year ended December 31, 2020, the Trust recorded a net fair value loss of \$0.1 million (2019 - net fair value loss of less than \$0.1 million), related to foreign exchange forward contracts (note 13(e)).
-At December 31, 2020, the Trust held 12 outstanding foreign exchange collar contracts (2019 - nil) with a notional value of US\$60.0 million and contracts the Trust to sell US dollars and receive Canadian dollars if specific US dollar exchange rates relative to the Canadian dollar are met.
-The Trust also held 12 outstanding foreign exchange collar contracts (2019 - nil) with a notional value of €24.0 million and contracts the Trust to sell Euros and receive Canadian dollars if specific Euro exchange rates relative to the Canadian dollar are met.
-For the year ended December 31, 2020, the Trust recorded a net fair value gain of \$2.6 million (2019 - nil), related to the outstanding foreign exchange collar contracts (note 13(e)).
-The Trust did not employ hedge accounting for these financial instruments.
+At December 31, 2020, the Trust held 12 outstanding foreign exchange collar contracts (2019 - nil) with a notional value of US\$60.0 million and contracts the Trust to sell US dollars and receive Canadian dollars if specific US dollar exchange collar contracts (2019 - nil) with a notional value of each one contracts the Trust to sell Euros and receive Canadian dollars if specific Euro exchange rates relative to the Canadian dollars if specific Euro exchange rates relative to the year ended December 31, 2020, the Trust recorded a net fair value gain of \$2.6 million (2019 - nil), related to the outstanding foreign exchange for the year ended December 31, 2020, the Trust recorded a net fair value gain of \$2.6 million (2019 - nil), related to the outstanding foreign exchange foreign exchange rates relative to the fair value gain of \$2.6 million (2019 - nil), related to the outstanding foreign exchange for